zoolanders/documentation/src/essentials-for-zoo/addons/elements/customizations.md

 The override paths allows you to place your custom files separated from the source, making sure they are not lost on future updates.

-- `media/zoo/custom_elements/{element}`: global, it will apply the override always.
+- `media/zoo/custom_elements/{element}` <br>Global, it will apply the override always.
-- `media/zoo/applications/{application}/elements/{element}`: App specific, it will apply the override only when the specified App is displayed.
+- `media/zoo/applications/{application}/elements/{element}` <br>App specific, it will apply the override only when the specified App is displayed.
-- `media/zoo/applications/{application}/templates/{template}/elements/{element}`: App template specific,  it will apply the override only when the specified App is displayed using the specified Template.
+- `media/zoo/applications/{application}/templates/{template}/elements/{element}` <br>App template specific,  it will apply the override only when the specified App is displayed using the specified Template.

 ## Custom Layouts